Zadigo/neptunia/README.md

-# neptunia
+# Neptunia

-A simple Docker web crawler
+Neptunia is a simple web crawler specialized for web marketing.

+## How to use